sa1987/AgapeQuiz/README.md

 ## Usage

-You can use this repository create for creating similar handbooks.
+You can use this repository create for creating similar hanquiz apps.
 The copyright policy is detailed in the license section.

 <p align="right">